RenderKit/oidn/README.md

 reused for denoising multiple AOVs, amortizing the cost of the prefiltering step.

-Thus, for final frame denoising, where the best possible image quality is required, it is recommended to prefilter the auxiliary features if they are noisy and enable the `cleanAux` parameter.
+Thus, for final-frame denoising, where the best possible image quality is required, it is recommended to prefilter the auxiliary features if they are noisy and enable the `cleanAux` parameter.
 Denoising with noisy auxiliary features should be reserved for previews and interactive